 On the error page, click the Advanced button.
 This should display additional technical details about the source of the problem.
 In particular, it should show an error code that usually starts with SEC_ERROR.
 Could you copy/paste that error detail into a reply?

-Jumping ahead, this article covers one of the codes that comes up most often on this forum: How to troubleshoot the error code "SEC_ERROR_UNKNOWN_ISSUER" on secure websites.
+Jumping ahead, this article covers one of the codes that comes up most often on this forum: How to troubleshoot security error codes on secure websites.

 Thank you for trying to help.

 SEC_ERROR_UNKNOWN_ISSUER is indeed the error code that I receive while trying to access sites such as google and gmail.
 The full statement is: 'www.bing.com uses an invalid security certificate.
 The certificate is not trusted because the issuer certificate is unknown.
 The server might not be sending the appropriate intermediate certificates.
 An additional root certificate may need to be imported. ' In the troubleshooting guide that you provided there is the following statement: ""However, if you see this error on a legitimate major website like Google or Facebook or sites where financial transactions take place, you should continue with the steps outlined above.""
 Unfortunately, the "steps outlined above" do not include AVG which is installed on my Apple laptop.
 Would you recommend that I try dis-installing and then reinstalling AVG virus protection?